strangec137/strangec137/README.md

 # 💫 About Me:
 Hi, I'm an Environmental Science student from Bangladesh passionate about GIS, Python, spatial analysis, and environmental research.
-I love exploring new technologies and building data-driven projects focused on mapping and environmental assessment.Fun fact — I started coding through AI tools and self-learning from YouTube
+I love exploring new technologies and building data-driven projects focused on mapping and environmental assessment.
+Fun fact — I started coding through AI tools and self-learning from YouTube

 ## 🌐 Socials: